-7. Conclusion
+8. Conclusion

 There is a clear distinction between the view that what makes speech free is its being unhindered and the view that what makes it free is its being suitably protected.
 That distinction marks a divide between a socially undemanding, politically problematic ideal and an ideal that is socially demanding and politically plausible.
-A variety of considerations, normative, sociological and historical, argue for equating free speech with protected speech and accepting these implications.
+A variety of considerations, normative, sociological, and historical, argue for equating free speech with protected speech and accepting these implications.

 Standard arguments for free speech usually concentrate on the overall benefits of unhindered speech but there are three important benefits that argue in particular for the value of protected speech.
 Public protection across a broad range of speech options is required for giving people the status of free speakers, for enabling them to communicate by their silence as well as by what they say, and for requiring them to assume personal responsibility for the attitudes they champion, recognizing that they are answerable to others for how they choose to exercise the options that are made available to them.
-Those benefits are nicely illustrated in the case of academic freedom considered in the final section.
+Those benefits are nicely illustrated in the case of academic freedom considered in Section 7.

 Assuming that it covers a suitably wide range of options, free, protected speech is bound to be a challenge for any community.
 It means that those in charge in the polity, or in any particular organization, are going to be exposed to complaints that they would rather not have to hear and negotiate.
 And it means that many who live in exposure to the freely expressed attitudes of others, particularly in this or that minority, will often find themselves outside their comfort zones, forced to say where they stand in response to others.
 I myself think that these implications are ones we should welcome, not necessarily lament.
 But even if we do lament the costs they impose, we should be able to see reason why the costs are bearable.
 They are the price we pay for enjoying the status of free speakers, who are able to communicate with others by what we do not say as well as by what we do, and who can force one another to take full, bracing responsibility for the attitudes we adopt and advertise.